CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Known bug: A script added for a specific class is visible even if gesture manager is opened in another context.

+## Log reader

+The log reader provides commands to ease log reading and analyzing.
+In the log viewer window the log reading commands are available immediately.
+In another text reading area such as an editor (e.g. Notepat++) or a webpage (e.g. GitHub issue), you need to press NVDA+control+alt+L to enable log reader commands.

+### Quick navigation commands

+Single letter command similar to browse mode quick navigation keys allow to move to various type of log messages:
+* m: any message
+* e: ERROR
+* i: IO
+* d: DEBUG
+* f: INFO
+* g: DEBUGWARNING
+* w: WARNING

+Pressing the single letter moves to the next occurrence of this message.
+Combining the letter with the shift key moves to the previous occurrence of this message.

+### Opening a file in your editor

+When looking at a traceback, you may want to open one of the source files to understand the cause and the context of the issue.
+Press C to open the source code file corresponding to the current line of the traceback.
+For this feature to work, you need to have configured your favorite editor's command, as well as the location of NVDA source code in case you are not running NVDA from source.

+## Python console extension

+In the console, you can call the following command to view the source code that defines the variable `myVar`:
+`openCodeFile(myVar)`

+For this feature to work, you need to have configured your favorite editor's command, as well as the location of NVDA source code in case you are not running NVDA from source.

+The `openCodeFile` functions can be called on objects defined in NVDA's code or on objects defined by add-ons.
+It cannot be called on objects whose source code is not avaiable such as python builtins.

+Below are examples of call in NVDA's code:

+* View the definition of the function `speech.speech.speak`:
+  `openCodeFile(speech.speech.speak)`
+* View the definition of the class `TextInfo`:
+  `openCodeFile(textInfos.TextInfo)`
+* View the definition of the method `copyToClipboard` of the class `TextInfo`:
+  `openCodeFile(textInfos.TextInfo.copyToClipboard)`
+* View the class definition of the focused object:
+  `openCodeFile(focus)`
+* Open the file `api.py` defining the module `api`:
+  `openCodeFile(api)`

 ## Specify some options when restarting NVDA

 The NVDA+shift+Q command allows to display a window to specify some options before restarting NVDA.